liquidaty/file-like/README.md

 Library of adapters implementing functions that can be substituted for `fopen()`, `fread()`, `fwrite()`, `fclose()` and similar

+This code is pre-alpha and is not ready to be used

 # Adapters

 * bzip2